ravenrebels/ravencoin-jswallet/README.md

 ### Show RVN and ASSETS balance
 ```
-//
+//install from GitHub, not npm. npm install github:ravenrebels/ravencoin-jswallet
-import RavencoinWallet from "ravencoin-jswallet"; //installed from GitHub, not NPM
+import RavencoinWallet from "ravencoin-jswallet";

 //This wallet belongs to account "Crazy Cat" on https://testnet.ting.finance/signin/
 const options = {